TonyV1487/HW3/README.md

 ## Business Context

 For companies that handle large amounts of sensitive data, weak passwords can pose a real security threat.
 An application that can generate strong passwords quickly and effortlessly saves employees time and ensures secure access to data.

-## Acceptance Criteria

-GIVEN that a user needs a new, secure password

-WHEN prompted for password criteria

-THEN a password is generated